dawson270500/bText/README.md

 # bText
 Plain Text Editor, Written in Java 8.

-This requires Java to run, if you want to install java follow [this guide](https://trello.com/b/H8AhT1rf/btext)
+This requires Java to run, if you need to install java follow [this guide](https://trello.com/b/H8AhT1rf/btext)

 ----
 Coming in Version 2.1: